RameezI/TUeLaneTracker/README.md

 ### Build, Install and Run the Application

-A step by step series of examples that tell you have to get the application running
+Follow the following steps to run the software application

-clone this repository
+1. clone this repository

 ```
 git clone https://github.com/RameezI/TUeLaneTracker.git
 ```

-Go to the parent directory of the cloned repository:
+2. Go to the parent directory of the cloned repository:
 ```
 cd TUeLaneTracker
 ```

-Create a build subdirectory and invoke cmake
+3. Create a build subdirectory and invoke cmake
 ```
 mkdir build
 cd build
 cmake ..
 ```

-Build and Install the executeable
+4. Build and Install the executeable
 ```
 make install
 ```

-Run the executeable <sup>*</sup>.
+5. Run the executeable <sup>*</sup>.
 ```
 cd ../install/bin
 ./TUeLaneTracker
 ```

 * Executeable must be invoked from within the bin directory.